Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/colours.md

 # Colours

-A consistent and well named colour system provides a strong basis for all Standards Toolkit applications.
-We have provided several base colours and modifier shades that allow you to design and build a variety of user interfaces (UIs) whilst maintaining consistency across the platform.
+A consistent and well-named colour system provides a strong basis for all **Standards Toolkit** applications.
+We have provided several base colours and modifier shades that allow you to design and build a variety of User Interfaces (UIs) whilst maintaining consistency across the platform.

 ## Default Colour Palette

-Out of the box, Standards Toolkit provides 5 base colours.
+Out-of-the-box Standards Toolkit provides five base colours.
 We use functional names for colours, rather than their literal colour names (e.g. `red` or `blue`).
 This allows us to provide multiple different colour schemes for a variety of scenarios, whilst keeping them semantically correct.

 #### Neutral

 Neutral shades provide the base of Standards Toolkit applications.
-They should be used to build UIs, and mostly serve as background, text colour, and border shades for components.
+They should be used to build UIs and mostly mostly serve as background, text colour, and border shades for the components.
 The majority of colours for an application will be from the Neutral Palette.

 <Swatch color="#0a141b" label="Black" />
 <Swatch color="#0a141b" label="900" />